The 18 Best Cookies in America

 5466 Wilshire Blvd., Los Angeles, CA; 323-634-9800 or milkjarcookies.com

-We’re all about fluffernutter sandwiches, except for from now on, we’re taking this Houston sweet shop’s approach: peanut-butter-oat biscuits instead of bread, and peanut-butter cream cheese along with the marshmallow fluff in the middle.
+We’re all about fluffernutter sandwiches, but from now on, we’re taking this Houston sweet shop’s approach: peanut-butter-oat biscuits instead of bread, and peanut-butter cream cheese along with the marshmallow fluff in the middle.
 Just make sure there’s an ice-cold glass of milk on the side.

 314 Gray St., Houston, TX; 713-522-1900 or fluffbakebar.com